onzfonz/comp227/src/content/3/en/part3c.md

 const mongoose = require('mongoose').set('strictQuery', true)
 const password = process.argv[2]

-// DO NOT SAVE YOUR PASSWORD ANYWHERE THAT WOULD UPLOAD IT TO GITHUB const url = `mongodb+srv://comp227:${password}@cluster0.gb6u3el.mongodb.net/taskApp?retryWrites=true&w=majority`
+// DO NOT SAVE OR EVEN PASTE YOUR PASSWORD ANYWHERE IN THE REPO const url = `mongodb+srv://comp227:${password}@cluster0.gb6u3el.mongodb.net/taskApp?retryWrites=true&w=majority`
-// LET ME REPEAT - DO NOT SAVE YOUR PASSWORD IN YOUR CODE!
+// LET ME REPEAT - DO NOT SAVE YOUR PASSWORD IN YOUR REPO!

 mongoose.connect(url)